Noah (2014 film): Christian and Jewish response

 After the British premiere of the film, Russell Crowe traveled to Lambeth Palace to discuss "faith and spirituality" with Justin Welby, Archbishop of Canterbury and leader of the worldwide Anglican Communion, and Welby subsequently called Noah "interesting and thought-provoking".
 In addition, several Christian organizations in the United States of America expressed support for the film, "including leaders from organizations like the American Bible Society, National Catholic Register, The King's College (New York), Q Ideas, Hollywood Prayer Network, and Focus on the Family."
 Focus on the Family president Jim Daly stated: "[Noah] is a creative interpretation of the scriptural account that allows us to imagine the deep struggles Noah may have wrestled with as he answered God's call on his life.
 This cinematic vision of Noah's story gives Christians a great opportunity to engage our culture with the biblical Noah, and to have conversations with friends and family about matters of eternal significance."
 Cultural commenter Bishop Robert Barron praised the film for its inclusion of "God, creation, providence, sin, obedience, salvation: not bad for a major Hollywood movie!"
 Darren Aronofsky later tweeted that Barron's "thoughts" were a "smart take".

 Rabbi Shmuley Boteach, an Orthodox Jewish rabbi leader and author, hailed Noah as "a valuable film, especially for our times."
 In order to create "a story that tries to explicate Noah's relationship with God and God's relationship with the world as it has become", Aronofsky stated that he was working in "the tradition of Jewish Midrash".

-The film generated controversy among some Christians, who took issue with how the story was portrayed.
-This controversy primarily centered on the film's use of extra-biblical, non-canonical, and Jewish sources as inspiration for elements of the script, rather than just the book of Genesis (in particular, the film heavily incorporated elements of the Book of Enoch's version of the story of the flood, including, but not limited to, the presence of Nephilim).
+The film generated controversy among some Christians, primarily centered on the film's use of extra-biblical sources as inspiration for elements of the script, rather than just the book of Genesis.
+In particular, the film heavily incorporated elements of the Book of Enoch's version of the story of the flood, including, but not limited to, the presence of Nephilim.
 Some disliked the film because God is not mentioned by name, being referred to instead as "the Creator".
 Ken Ham and Ray Comfort, both young-Earth creationists, objected to the film, with the latter apologist creating his own documentary, Noah and the Last Days, as a response.

 Producer Scott Franklin told Entertainment Weekly that "Noah is a very short section of the Bible with a lot of gaps, so we definitely had to take some creative expression in it.
 But I think we stayed very true to the story and didn't really deviate from the Bible, despite the six-armed angels."
 Kevin Hall, professor of biblical and theological studies and the Ida Elizabeth and J. W. Hollums chair of Bible at Oklahoma Baptist University, observed that "the story in Genesis is extremely concise, so some creativity with the tale—especially by Hollywood—is hardly a surprise."